rocjs/roc-package-web-app-react/GUIDE.md

 --runtime-fetch-client-parallel           If defer hooks should be started at the same time as the blocking ones.
 ```

-**Important:** Remember that a component must be mapped in the route definition for the hooks to be executed.
+**Important:** Remember that a component must be mapped in the route definition for the hooks on it to be executed.

 ## Data flow
 [Redux](http://redux.js.org/docs/introduction/) is a very popular library that implements unidirectional flow of data along with a great way of `connect`ing this store of data to any of your React components.